 Configuring the MultiSLEEVE Controller

 You must configure the MultiSLEEVE controller before using it for the first time.

-- To configure the MultiSLEEVE controller - From the Windows taskbar, choose Start > All Apps (Windows 10) or All Programs (Windows 7) > Thermo > Thermo Foundation x.x > Instrument Configuration (see Figure 152).
+- To configure the MultiSLEEVE controller - 1.
+From the Windows taskbar, choose Start > All Apps > Thermo > Thermo Foundation x.x > Instrument Configuration (see Figure 163).